2021 Kyrgyz parliamentary election: Results

+Two single-member constituency seats were left vacant as the against all option received the most votes.

+By constituency

 Reactions

 After the announcement of preliminary results of the vote, opposition parties denounced the election at a protest held in Bishkek on 29 November 2021, citing alleged electoral fraud that occurred during the counting as a blackout at the tabulation screen had shown several parties falling below the 5% electoral threshold.
 Omurbek Tekebayev, leader of the Ata Meken Socialist Party, called for the results to be annulled once again, just as in the previous parliamentary election.
 In response to the allegations, CEC chairwoman Nurjan Shyldabekova asserted that the malfunction had occurred only at the monitor display and not within the counting process, which would have affected the results.

 On 1 December 2021, Omurbek Tekebayev was attacked by unknown persons at a restaurant.
 In response, Tekebayev linked the incident to his activities, calling it "political terror".